Maoism: Civil War period (1940–1949)

 Unlike the Mature period, this period was intellectually barren.
 Mao focused more on revolutionary practice and paid less attention to Marxist theory.
-He continued to emphasize theory as practice-oriented knowledge.
+He continued to emphasise theory as practice-oriented knowledge.
 The most crucial topic of the theory he delved into was in connection with the Cheng Feng movement of 1942.
 Here, Mao summarised the correlation between Marxist theory and Chinese practice: "The target is the Chinese revolution, the arrow is Marxism–Leninism.
 We Chinese communists seek this arrow for no other purpose than to hit the target of the Chinese revolution and the revolution of the east."
 The only new emphasis was Mao's concern with two types of subjectivist deviation: (1) dogmatism, the excessive reliance upon abstract theory; (2) empiricism, excessive dependence on experience.

-In 1945, the party's first historical resolution put forward Mao Zedong Thought as the party's unified ideology.
+In 1945, in its 7th national congress, the party's first historical resolution put forward Mao Zedong Thought as the party's unified ideology.
 It was also incorporated into the party's constitution.

-Post-Civil War period (1949–1976)
+Establishment of the PRC

 To Mao, the victory of 1949 was a confirmation of theory and practice.
 "Optimism is the keynote to Mao's intellectual orientation in the post-1949 period."
 Mao assertively revised the theory to relate it to the new practice of socialist construction.
 These revisions are apparent in the 1951 version of On Contradiction.
 "In the 1930s, when Mao talked about contradiction, he meant the contradiction between subjective thought and objective reality.
 In Dialectal Materialism of 1940, he saw idealism and materialism as two possible correlations between subjective thought and objective reality.
 In the 1940s, he introduced no new elements into his understanding of the subject-object contradiction.
 In the 1951 version of On Contradiction, he saw contradiction as a universal principle underlying all processes of development, yet with each contradiction possessed of its own particularity."

+In 1951, the English term "Maoism" was coined by Benjamin I. Schwartz in his text Chinese Communism and the Rise of Mao.
+Schwartz used the term to refer to what he viewed as Mao's pragmatic strategy of revolution that adapted elements of Marxism-Leninism, particularly a disciplined and hierarchical Communist Party, onto a mobilized peasant mass base.

-In 1956, Mao first fully theorized his view of continual revolution.
+In 1956, Mao first fully theorised his view of continuous revolution.